II. Supply Modeling Overview

 Starting in 2018, HWSM began using the ACS question that asks respondents about their workforce participation one year prior to completing the survey.
 Using this along with the question about current workforce participation, HWSM identifies respondents who participated in the workforce a year ago but do not currently participate, which are assumed to be retirees aged 50 or older.

-In 2023, HWSM added attrition due to career change to the model.
-The data source used was the 2019-2022 Current Population Survey (CPS), Annual Social and Economic Supplement.
+In 2024, the model was expanded to include 12 years of data, 2011-2023 (excluding 2020), from the Current Population Survey (CPS), Annual Social and Economic Supplement.
 A regression approach is used as some occupations have small sample size in the CPS.
 This approach is similar to that used by Wolf and Lockard2.
 The regression model uses CPS respondents under 50 years old categorized in one of the health care occupations in the HWSM in the year prior to the survey.
 The dependent variable is whether the respondent is working in a different occupation at the time of answering the survey.
 Individuals working in a different occupation have undergone career change, while those in the same occupation or not working have not changed careers.
-The explanatory variables for this regression are sex, race and ethnicity, age group, occupation category (allied health, behavioral health, nursing, therapists, health professionals requiring a doctorate level degree), the occupation’s mean income according to the 2021 OEWS, and the year of the data.
+The explanatory variables for this regression are sex, race and ethnicity, age group, occupation category (allied health, behavioral health, physicians and dentists, pharmacists, physical therapists, registered nurses, licensed practical nurses, laboratory workers, emergency medical services, therapists, and health professionals requiring a doctorate level degree), the occupation’s mean income according to the 2022 OEWS, and the year of the data.
+The omitted occupational group is primarily occupations requiring a doctoral degree which includes chiropractors, optometrists, physician assistants, audiologists, and psychologists.
 Characteristics associated with larger annual probability of career change are younger age, occupation categories with lower education or training requirements, and lower mean occupation income.
 These regression coefficients were then applied to the CPS data to estimate annual probability of career change for each occupation.
 Finally, HWSM uses the calculated annual probability of exit to remove that proportion of the under 50 workforce each year of the simulation.
 A table of regression coefficients is available in Exhibit II-2.

 Hours worked and FTE supply